Motivic Euler Characteristic of Nearby Cycles and a Generalized Quadratic Conductor Formula: Introduction

-Conductor formulas express the difference of Euler characteristics in the case of a proper map $f$ in terms of local invariants around the singular points of the special fibre:

 {In the setting of complex geometry, this was investigated by Milnor.
-Consider a complex manifold $X$ of dimension $n+1$ and a proper holomorphic map $f:X\to D$, with $D$ the open unit disk in $\C$; as above, let $X_t$ denote the complex analytic variety $f^{-1}(t)$.
-Suppose that $f$ is a submersion outside of a finite subset $\{p_1,\ldots, p_s\}$ of $X_0$.
-At each singular point $p$, a choice of local coordinates $s_0,...,s_n$ for a neighbourhood of $p$ gives us a description of the Milnor number $\mu_{f,p}$ by local terms, as the dimension of the Jacobian ring of $f$ at $p$, that is (\cite[Theorem 7.2]{Mil}),
+Suppose now that $f$ is a submersion outside a finite subset $\{p_1,\ldots, p_s\}$ of $X_0$.
+At each singular point $p$, a choice of local coordinates $s_0,...,s_n$ for a neighbourhood of $p$ gives a description of the Milnor number $\mu_{f,p}$ by local terms, as the dimension of the Jacobian ring of $f$ at $p$, that is (\cite[Theorem 7.2]{Mil}),

 As an immediate consequence, we have the conductor formula with \emph{multiple} isolated singularities},